bobonthenet/phaser-js-boilerplate/readme.md

 # A Phaser.js Boilerplate
 This is essentially Luke Wilde's fantastic boilerplate with my own customizations.
 The main thing being the json folder.
+I also added a folder to src that isn't copied such as images in process.

 A template to boost the productivity of Phaser.js game developers.
 Provides tools to improve code reuse, assist in development activities, and can package projects into production ready bundles.